Skip to main content

 with LiquiSonic®

-Formaldehyde production is an energy-intensive process where the smallest deviations can have a significant impact on quality, costs, and plant availability.
+Formaldehyde production is an energy-intensive process where small deviations can have a large impact on quality, costs, and plant availability.
 With LiquiSonic®, you monitor chemical concentrations inline and in real-time.

 Challenges in formaldehyde production

 Formaldehyde production places high demands on process management, as even small deviations in methanol oxidation can have noticeable effects on efficiency, product quality, and plant condition.
-Often, there is a lack of continuous transparency about the actual composition of the liquid product stream, so changes can only be detected with a delay.
-Fluctuating residual contents indicate declining catalyst activity, while an incomplete or unstable reaction, for example, can lead tothe formation of formic acid.
-Undesirable by-products and incomplete reactions not only negatively affect formaldehyde quality but also increase corrosion risks and maintenance requirements of the plant.
+Continuous transparency about the actual composition of the liquid product stream is often lacking, so changes can only be detected with a time delay.
+Fluctuating residual contents indicate declining catalyst activity, while an incomplete or unstable reaction can lead tothe formation of formic acid.
+Undesirable by-products and incomplete reactions not only negatively affect formaldehyde quality but also increase corrosion risks and maintenance efforts for the plant.

-Since classical laboratory analyses are usually only conducted on a random sampling basis, there is little room for quick and targeted process correction.
-In practice, this often leads to plants being operated with safety margins – at the expense of energy efficiency, raw material consumption, and cost-effectiveness.
-At the same time, there is increasing pressure to standardize processes, automate them, and make them independent of the pure experiential knowledge of individual employees.
+Since classical laboratory analyses are usually only carried out on a random sample basis, there is little room for quick and targeted process correction.
+In practice, this often leads to systems being operated with safety margins – at the expense of energy efficiency, raw material consumption, and cost-effectiveness.
+At the same time, the pressure is increasing to standardize processes, automate them, and make them independent of the pure empirical knowledge of individual employees.

 Discover our solution!